Info on Flash Speedlight Products

-Whether you are after info on flash speedlight products and where to buy them, or just want information on how they work, use the links below.
+Looking for info on flash speedlight products and where to buy them?
+Maybe you just want information on how they work?
+Either way, please use the links below.
 They will take you to either the manufacturer's site or a more detailed review site.

-I have included just the top brands in the market as, in my opinion, if you were to use a very cheap 3rd party flash unit, you would only end up buying a better one later anyway.
+I have included just the top brands in the market for now.
+The reason being, in my opinion, if you were to use a very cheap 3rd party flash unit, you would only end up buying a better one later anyway.

-If a flashgun does not do what you want and produces poor photography, it can be frustrating and you tend to blame yourself for the results.
+If a flashgun does not do what you want and produces poor lighting for your photography, it can be frustrating.
+You tend to blame yourself for the results.
 Invest in a decent unit and you will never leave home without it!

-If you are looking at the Excellent Canon 580 EX II, speedlights from the Sigma EF DG Super range match it pretty well at a much lower cost.
-I have used both and there is not much between them in terms on functionality and quality.
+If you are looking at the excellent Canon Speedlights, flashguns from the Sigma EF DG Super range match it pretty well.
+At a much lower cost too.
+I have used both and there is not much between them in terms on functionality and quality of light output.

-Before you decide to buy a speedlight, think about what you will use it for?
-If you are simply after a basic flashgun for occasional use, a basic model will do, although I would still say go for a well-known brand.
+Before you decide to buy a speedlight, think about what you will use it for.
+If you are simply after a basic flashgun for occasional use, a basic model will do.
+However, I would still say go for a well-known brand.

 If you need a more creative speedlight or flashgun...

 Ask yourself the following;

 Two excellent examples for the Canon EOS range would be the older Canon 580EXII, the Canon EX range or the cheaper but "does the same job" Sigma EF-*** DG Super range. (*** current updated range number)

 Finally, before you buy, if you haven't done so already, check out more info on other flash speedlight pages: